-The Pittsburgh Panthers (18-3, 6-2) needed a lot of things to go right for them on Monday night in order to defeat the Duke Blue Devils (17-4, 6-2).
+The Pittsburgh Panthers needed a lot of things to go right for them on Monday night in order to defeat the Duke Blue Devils.
 Senior forward Lamar Patterson having a good game was at the top of that list, and that didn't happen.
 Duke put sophomore guard Rodney Hood on him, and Hood's length bothered Patterson all night.
-Despite valiant efforts by several other players, Pitt's defense was poor all night and that caught up to them in their 80 - 65 loss.
+Despite valiant efforts by several other players, Pitt's defense was poor all night and that caught up to them in their 80-65 loss.

 Hood also defended Patterson for a large portion of the first half and a bulk of second half.
-He really bothered Patterson with his length.
 Patterson wasn't able to penetrate and create for his teammates - perhaps his greatest strength.

-When asked about how Duke defended him, particularly Hood, Patterson said, "They denied me the ball the whole game...he did a good job."
-Coach K praised Patterson, but was happy with how Hood defended him.
-He said, "They kind of cancelled one another out."
+When asked after the game about how Duke defended him, particularly Hood, Patterson said, "They denied me the ball the whole game...he did a good job."
+Coach K praised Patterson, but was happy with how Hood defended him, "They kind of cancelled one another out."

-Parker had 16 points and 5 rebounds in the first half.
-Artis led the Panthers with 8 points.
+Parker had 16 points and five rebounds in the first half.
+Artis led the Panthers with eight points.

 Duke still held a two-point lead going into the first media timeout of the second half.
 But, the Pitt defense, which was bad for the entire night, got even worse.

 Senior guard Andre Dawkins scored 11 points during a 15-3 run by the Blue Devils that saw them take a 13-point lead with just 5:07 remaining in the game.
 The Panthers lost track of Dawkins several times at the end of the shot clock.
 When Patterson was asked if the team wasn't prepared for Dawkins, he responded, "No, we knew he could shoot."